ankuryadav7/FusedBulb/README.md

 }
 ```

-Below are the three steps by which you can integrate FusedBulb libaray in your project.
+Below are the three steps by which you can integrate FusedBulb library in your project.

 * **Step 1**
     * Add "GpsOnListener" in your main class.
 By implementing this you will get below three methods with different user action.